Robustified Domain Adaptation: Method

-where $\hat{y}^t$ denotes pseudo labels (details are discussed at the end of this section) , $x'^t$ denotes an adversarial sample of a target clean sample $x^t$, which is generated by a label-free adversarial sample generator based on $C(E_t(x^t))$.
+where $x'^t$ denotes an adversarial sample of a target clean sample $x^t$ generated by a label-free adversarial sample generator based on $F^{uda}(\cdot)$.
 In our paper, we used the adversarial sample generator proposed in~\cite{Jordan2019TRADE}.
-From Eq.~(\ref{eq:saa}), we can see that SAA-contrastive loss does not directly optimize any distance between $x^t$ and $x'^t$.
-This prevents adversarial samples from dragging clean samples towards wrong class centers when no data annotation labels are available.

-Since target labels are not available during UDA, to provide $\hat{y}^t$ for SAA-contrastive loss, we introduce a strategy to generate pseudo labels for target samples.
-In the first $\tau$ iterations of adaptation training, the performance of $E_t(\cdot)$ may be unstable, so the source-robust model $C(E_s(\cdot))$ with frozen parameters is used for pseudo label generation.
-To reduce the noise in the pseudo labels, only predictions with the largest softmax scores greater than a specific threshold $P_{pseudo}$ are preserved.
-Samples with their largest softmax scores less than $P_{pseudo}$, indicating uncertain estimation, would not be included in the SAA-contrastive loss.
-After the first $\tau$ iterations, when the target encoder $E_t(\cdot)$ becomes stable, the target domain model $C(E_t(\cdot))$ is switched to generate pseudo labels.
-Note that the parameters of the classifier $C(\cdot)$ remain fixed during the process no matter $E_s(\cdot)$ or $E_t(\cdot)$ is used.